joe-broder15/x86-disassembler/README.md

 ## Overview

 This project is an x86 instruction set disassembler that converts binary machine code into human-readable assembly language.
 It focuses on 32-bit x86 instructions and implements a linear sweep disassembly algorithm to process binary files.
 The disassembler supports a wide range of common x86 instructions including arithmetic operations, control flow, memory access, and stack manipulation.

+*Note that this implementation covers approximately 10% of the full x86 instruction set, focusing on the most commonly used instructions.*

 ## How to Use